LeoLaborie/portfolio/README.md

 *   **`jsconfig.json`**: Provides configuration for JavaScript language features within the editor.
 *   **`.gitignore`**: Specifies files and directories that Git should ignore.

-## API Documentation

-No public API endpoints were detected in the provided information.

-## Contributing

-Contribution guidelines are not currently provided.

-## License

-This project is currently unlicensed.

 ## Badges